Tetardfurieux/My-cyber-journey/README.md

 ### Set/unset global parameter:
     setg/unsetg PARAMETER VALUE
 ### Launch exploit:
-    exploit/run (-z to launch it in the background, or CTRL+Z)
+    exploit/run (-z to launch it in the background, or CTRL+Z or -j)
 ### Check if target is exploitable without running the exploit:
     check
 ### Change payload: